-New legislation and reporting standards mean businesses need to provide more granular detail around their products as a whole.
-This massively benefits businesses that are championing green initiatives as this is fast becoming a key focus for many consumers.
+New (and ever-changing!) legislation and reporting standards mean businesses need to provide more granular detail about their products.
+This massively benefits businesses championing green initiatives, fast becoming a key focus for many consumers.

-How products are sourced and what they’re made from.
-This may include things like the working conditions in factories and along the supply chain.
+Include how products are sourced and what they’re made from.
+This includes the working conditions in factories and along the supply chain.
 It will likely include details of product transportation and logistics, like product air miles, etc.

 Key product details:

-It’s great buying sustainably sourced and manufactured products, but it’s pointless if masses of Co2 are emitted upon delivery.
-This is where it’s important to highlight the different delivery options you offer.
-Important to note that you need to let customers know how long environmentally friendly options will take if there is a significant difference.
+It’s great buying sustainably sourced and manufactured products, but it’s pointless if masses of CO2 are emitted upon delivery.
+This is where it’s essential to highlight the different delivery options you offer.
+It is important to note that you must let customers know how long environmentally friendly options will take if there is a significant difference.

-To ensure customers the most from their purchases, let them know what they can do to look after their products to extend their lifespan as much as possible.
+To ensure customers get the most from their purchases, let them know what they can do to look after their products to extend their lifespan as much as possible.
 After-care instructions or how to repair garments will move consumers towards a more circular mindset.
-You could also consider offering a repair service to further extend the lifespan of products.
+Consider offering a repair service to extend the lifespan of products further.

-Businesses with existing sustainability reporting processes in place will likely find these new changes much easier to deal with.
-If this is the case, it’s also likely that surfacing the details environmentally savvy consumers want to see will also be easier.
-But where does PIM come into this, I hear you ask!
+Sustainable ecommerce platforms with existing reporting processes will likely find these new changes much easier to deal with.
+If this is the case, surfacing the details environmentally savvy consumers want to see will also be more manageable.

-Well, there are powerful tools that will help you standardize product data to meet new reporting standards.
+The excellent news is Product Information Management (PIM) comes with powerful tools that will help you standardize product data to meet new reporting standards.
 These come in the form of workflows where you can specify rules for what product data should look like.
-This will mean that, regardless of how many data sources you have, you can ensure consistency and conformity across your entire product range.
-What’s more, you can create data sets in line with your specific business requirements which will further reinforce accuracy and consistency.
+Consequently, regardless of how many data sources you have, you will ensure consistency and conformity across your entire product range.

-From a customer perspective, workflows will also be super handy.
-This is because they will give you full visibility over the accuracy and completeness of product data.
+Powerful workflows, automation, and data governance give you complete visibility over the accuracy and completeness of product data.
 Furthermore, you can specify which bits of product data you want to publish to different sales channels.
-This might include videos showing workers in factories, or of your products being produced.
+This might include videos showing workers in factories or of your products being produced.

-Not to mention, you have huge storage capabilities within your PIM.
+Not to mention, you have tremendous storage capabilities within your PIM.
 As such, you can store, manage, and distribute all sorts of media files that showcase your green credentials.
-Anything ranging from images and video to PDF documents showing regulatory compliance and industry-standard certifications.
-These huge storage capabilities also enable you to store the vast array of details environmentally savvy consumers want to see.
-From pre-purchase right through to post-purchase, you can serve them all the details they need to make ethically responsible purchases.
+Anything from images and video to PDF documents showing regulatory compliance and industry-standard certifications.
+Throughout the online shopping experience, you can give consumers the details they need to make ethically responsible purchases.